 Iron Man 3 reconstructs how grandiose villains with a thing for theatrics and terror can be adapted to operate in the real world.
 The flashy villain adapted from the source material is actually a fictional character played by an actor made to distract the public from the real villain, who instead takes advantage of anonymity to perform his manipulative deeds.
 This villain, however, still shares characteristics with the same character from the source material.
 Iron Man 3 does this with The Mandarin, who is both Trevor Slattery and Aldrich Killian.

 While Cloverfield isn't 100% Deconstruction, Pacific Rim definitely moves things back in the opposite direction, focusing on the heroes combating the kaiju, not civilians trying to escape.
 It also makes kaiju cool again, rather than just terrifying.
+It also gives Humongous Mecha a comeback in the big screen and they are as awesome as they are big.

 Michael Chabon loves these.
 He's one of the most respected writers in America, yet many of his books take on subjects usually seen as meaningless pop culture, as if to prove that they can have literary merit if done right.